Creating Tax Determination Rules in the SuiteTax Latam Engine

 -

-Under General Information, enter the information that you want NetSuite to consider in the tax information process:
+Under General Information, enter the basic details that you want NetSuite to consider for tax determination:

 -